MaterializeInc/materialize/doc/user/content/sql/grant-role.md

 ## Conceptual framework

-Roles can be a member of another role and inherit all the attributes and privileges of the other role.
+Roles can be members of other roles and inherit all the attributes and privileges of the other roles.

 {{< warning >}}
 Roles in Materialize are currently limited in functionality.
 In the future they